serras/emacs-haskell-tutorial/tutorial.md

 Wait, wait!
 What is this `M-:` thingy means?
 This is how key combinations are represented in Emacs.
 In particular, `M` stands for the meta key, which means Alt in Linux or Windows systems, or the Option key if running in Mac OS X. When followed by a dash `-`, keys must be pressed together.
 Thus, you should press the meta key corresponding to your system and at the same time those corresponding to `:`.
 In my computer, this means `Alt+Shift+;`.
 The Emacs culture involves using many of these key combinations to perform operations in a fast way.
 But don't get scared, you always have the menu and the toolbar to look for commands, while you are learning the key combinations.

+Note also that it is important that you write the command as-is, including all parenthesis.
+This slightly strange syntax is due to Emacs using [Lisp](http://en.wikipedia.org/wiki/Emacs_Lisp) as its configuration language.

 OK, let's move on with the configuration.
 In the file that has just been open, paste the following content:
 ```lisp
 (require 'package)